 Make a beeline for the standout regional galleries in Horsham, Hamilton and Ararat, with collections that rival their urban counterparts.

-Gaze at contemporary Australian photography in Horsham, admire the textures of contemporary fibre and textiles in Ararat, and browse the collection of decorative arts and rich bequests in Hamilton.
+Gaze at contemporary Australian photography in Horsham, admire Indigenous artworks and the textures of contemporary fibre and textiles in Ararat, and browse the collection of decorative arts and rich bequests in Hamilton.

 The earliest art and culture